 When this is done, carefully remove the meat from the vacuum bag, then gently pat dry the meat using paper towels.

-On a large heavy skillet, sear the tenderloin on high heat with canola oil for about 2 minutes, turning occasionally until most sides are well-browned.
+On a large heavy skillet, sear the tenderloin on high heat with oil for about 2 minutes, turning occasionally until most sides are well-browned.

-Add butter with garlic, shallots and rosemary.
+Add the butter with garlic, shallots, and rosemary.
 Spoon the melted butter over the pork and continue cooking for about 45 seconds.

-To serve, you can choose to make a homemade sauce and spoon it on top of the pork slices, pour the drippings from your pan over the pork, simply sprinkle them with coarse sea salt, or serve them as is.
+To serve, you can choose to make a homemade sauce and spoon it on top of the pork slices.
+Pour the drippings from your pan over the pork, simply sprinkle them with coarse sea salt, or serve them as is.
 Enjoy!